 This practice is common in other industries.
 In professional sports most teams employ a capologist.
 These are professionals who know the ins and outs of the salary cap rules.
 Their guidance is leaned on heavily not just to make sure the team complies with the salary cap but because these experts are crucial to constructing a winner roster.

 In our industry we see new RIAs like Ritholtz Wealth Management growing much faster than many of their peers because they embraced new media when others were afraid to move.
 And we see new brokerages like Robinhood and robo-advisors like Betterment leverage mobile to acquire new clients at incredible speed.
 Each of these rapidly growing firms leaned into compliance aggressively to pursue innovative business models and marketing approaches.
 Had they simply seen compliance as the Office Of No they would have never been bold enough to move forward.

-Whether you have an in-house compliance team or you use an outsourced firm, like Red Oak Compliance, it is important that you set expectations and lay out what you want to achieve as a business.
+Whether you have an in-house compliance team or you use an outsourced firm, like RIA Compliance Concepts, it is important that you set expectations and lay out what you want to achieve as a business.
 Remember, compliance is there to serve the business not hold the business back.
 Sure, they have a duty to protect the firm and they can’t help you violate regulations but that’s a shared goal for every reputable wealth management firm and their financial advisors.

 Below are a few recommended conversations to have with your compliance team to empower them to think strategically about the business: